apptainer/singularity-userdocs/cloud_library.rst

 Overview
 --------

-The Cloud Library is the place to push your containers to the cloud so other users can download, :ref:`Verify <signNverify>` (optional), and use the containers.
+The Cloud Library is the place to push (upload) your containers to the cloud so other users can download, :ref:`Verify <signNverify>` (optional), and use the containers.

 We also pervide a :ref:`Remote Builder <remote_builder>`, this is used for building your containers remotly,